khanreaz/khanreaz.github.io/_pages/cv.md

 Education
 ======
 <!-- * Ph.D in Informaton and Communication Security, Freie Universität Berlin, 2023 (expected) -->
-* Master of Science, jointly from TU Berlin and Sorbonne University, France (2015)
+* Master of Science, jointly from TU Berlin and Sorbonne University, France (2016)
   * Information and Communication Technology
   * Innovation and Entrepreneurship

-* Bachelor of Science, North South University (2011)
+* Bachelor of Science, North South University (2012)
   * Electronic and Telecommunication Engineering
+* Exchange semester in the USA (UGRAD Program, U.S Dept. of State)

 Work experience
 ======